 This past week I was in a long conversation with a friend who happened to have some different political positions than I do (at the moment!
 Lord knows my beliefs change over time).
 At one point, I noticed he started to get a bit angry as our perspectives differed.
 In the midst of that moment, I began to think a bit differently about the situation.

 If we are truly brothers in Christ, no argument about politics should be able to separate us.
 Whether I am wrong or my friend is, ultimately it doesn’t matter.
-Because what is most true, and most important, is that we are bonded in Christ.
+Because what is most true, and most important, is that we are bonded together in Christ.

 So how can each of us be committed to truth, but also as deeply to our communion with God and each other?
 How can we hold in tension our deepest convictions with our call to be one in Christ?